ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 	- It mainly depends on how much effort you put in.
 		- But surely priority will be given to projects that I’m particularly interested in and students who show great potential.
 	- I have once heard the x^a model, and I think it is interesting and feasible, where x is your effort and a > 1, x^a will be my expected effort.
 Note that x = 1 is some standard that can be surpassed.

+ - It can be hard for most students.
+Applying is only suggested if you believe you can somehow be an exception.
 -->